-- A Casebook for Responsible Research Conduct (AMED) (only in Japanese) - APRIN e-Learning Program (eAPRIN) - "For the Sound Development of Science: The Attitude of a Conscientious Scientist" (Japan Society for the Promotion of Science Editing Committee "For the Sound Development of Science") - Programs implemented by research institutes whose content is deemed to be equivalent to the that of the above programs
+- A Casebook for Responsible Research Conduct (AMED) (in Japanese) - Compilation of Near Incidents regarding Research Integrity (AMED) (in Japanese) - APRIN e-Learning Program (eAPRIN) (in Japanese) - "For the Sound Development of Science: The Attitude of a Conscientious Scientist" (Japan Society for the Promotion of Science Editing Committee "For the Sound Development of Science") (in Japanese) - Programs implemented by research institutions whose content is deemed to be equivalent to the that of the above programs (in Japanese)

-Furthermore, the Clinical Research Act stipulates that the "Kenkyusekinin Ishi" (Principal Investigator) and "Buntankenkyu Ishi" (Co-Investigator) must undergo sufficient education and training regarding research-related ethics and the knowledge and skills of the research methods required for implementation of the research in order to carry out the relevant clinical research appropriately in accordance with their required responsibilities.
+Furthermore, the Clinical Trials Act stipulates that the "Kenkyusekinin Ishi" (Principal Investigator) and "Buntankenkyu Ishi" (Co-Investigator) must undergo sufficient education and training regarding research-related ethics and the knowledge and skills of the research methods required for implementation of the research in order to carry out the relevant clinical research appropriately in accordance with their required responsibilities.
 Researchers required to undergo training must undertake one of the following training programs.

-- (a) Training conducted by a Clinical Research Core Hospital for persons working in the clinical research field. - (b) Training that is recognized by the research institution as being equivalent to the above (including training conducted by facilities other than a Clinical Research Core Hospital) - Note 1: Simply participating in academic meetings does not qualify as education/training. - Note 2: Certain quality-assured e-learning programs such as APRIN e-learning program (eAPRIN), Clinical Research e-Training Center (Center for Clinical Trials, Japan Medical Association), Introduction to Clinical Research (ICRweb) may also be acceptable for (b), but it is essential that the Principal Research Physician undergoes thorough training and understands the training content.
+- i) Training conducted by a Clinical Research Core Hospital for persons working in the clinical research field. - ii) Training that is recognized by the research institution as being equivalent to the above (including training conducted by facilities other than a Clinical Research Core Hospital)

+Note 1: Simply participating in academic meetings does not qualify as education/training.

+- Note 2: Certain quality-assured e-learning programs such as APRIN e-learning program (eAPRIN), Clinical Research e-Training Center (Center for Clinical Trials, Japan Medical Association), Introduction to Clinical Research (ICRweb) may also be acceptable for ii), but it is essential that the "Kenkyusekinin Ishi" (Principal Investigator) undergoes thorough training and understands the training content. - With regard to training conducted by a Clinical Research Core Hospital, please check the section "Regarding Clinical Research Core Hospitals" on the website below.